Frequently Asked Questions about Multi-Factor Authentication

 What if I forget my phone or if the battery dies?

-Visit the ITS Service Desk in person, and we can issue you bypass codes that will allow you to use MFA until you have access to your phone again.
+If you have set up Offline Codes in advance, you can use those to log in if your phone is unavailable.
+If you have not already set up offline codes and your phone is unavailable, please visit the ITS Service Desk in person, and we can issue you bypass codes that will allow you to use MFA until you have access to your phone again.

 Will the mobile application use my data plan?